akhettar/sqs-pub/README.md

 ```
 USAGE
-  sqs-pub [-from queue1 - to queue2 -filter text1,text2,...]
+  sqs_pub [-from queue1 - to queue2 -filter text1,text2,...]

 FLAGS
   -delete true                delete messages from source after successfuly pushed to destination queue
+  -dryrun false               a flag to run the replay in dry run mode.
   -filters 10104211111292     comma separted text that can be used a message body filter
-  -from vf-cm-dev-marketplace-emea-bi-deadletter-queue  sqs queue from where messages will be sourced from
+  -from queue-name-source     sqs queue from where messages will be sourced from
-  -to vf-cm-dev-marketplace-emea-bi-orders              sqs queue from where messages will be sourced from
+  -to queue-name-destination  sqs queue where messages will be pushed to
 ```

 ## Flags